FastRecorder™ and PacketExtractor™

 The application includes four modules - FastRecorder™, PacketExtractor™, PacketRecorder™ , and PacketReplay™.

-PacketRecorder™ and PacketReplay™ provide record and playback of IP traffic up to 10 Gbps.
+- PacketRecorder™ and PacketReplay™ provide record and playback of IP traffic up to 10 Gbps

 In FastRecorder™ mode, high rate real-time traffic can be recorded with precise hardware time stamping.
 The Record feature includes a powerful Hardware Filter that allows user to filter out unwanted traffic, and continuously capture the traffic of interest.
 The user can apply trigger conditions to Start or Stop writing to the Disk based on the Trigger criteria.

 In PacketExtractor™ mode, the recorded traffic file on selected network interface ports and drives can be extracted to PCAP or PCAPNG (Wireshark® format), or HDL (GL Proprietary format) formats, and extracted trace files can be analyzed using any packet analyzer such as GL's PacketScan™.
 It also supports sequence number verification of extracted packets (BERT verification) Live traffic captured on a network using the Recorder utility, PacketScan™, or Wireshark® can be easily recreated in the lab.
+Also, PacketExtractor™ supports monitoring and analysis of eCPRI protocol.

-FastRecorder™ and PacketExtractor™ applications work with GL's PacketScan™ HD (or Wireshark®) Packet Analyzers.
+FastRecorder™ and PacketExtractor™ applications work with GL's PacketScan™ HD (or Wireshark®) Analyzers.
 GL's PacketScan™ HD is a complete IP traffic analyzer – similar to but more powerful than Wireshark®.
 For example, real time voice quality, fax quality, call and session separation, powerful ladder diagrams are included.

 The traffic captured on a live network can be analyzed using packet analyzers such as PacketScan™ - All IP analyzer or Wireshark®.